Score Breakdown

 Is Dukascopy Safe?

 Dukascopy is among the safest retail forex brokers available globally.
-The FINMA Swiss banking licence is the strictest regulatory framework in retail forex; esisuisse deposit insurance covers CHF 100,000 per client on Swiss bank accounts, which is the strongest depositor protection I track in the broker sample we cover.
+The FINMA Swiss banking licence is the strictest regulatory framework in retail forex; esisuisse deposit insurance covers CHF 100,000 per client on Swiss bank accounts.

 The trade-offs are operational rather than safety-related: slower withdrawals, heavier compliance overhead on KYC, commission-based ECN pricing.
 For traders who prioritise asset safety over withdrawal speed and trading cost, Dukascopy sits at the top of the recommendation list alongside Saxo Bank and other tier-1 bank-regulated peers.
 For traders who prioritise instant rails and zero-commission Pro pricing, Exness or Pepperstone offer a better fit.